jschultz299/jschultz299.github.io/_portfolio/walker.md

 We had participants complete standard 10 meter walks as well as complete a custom obstacle course with and without receiving feedback from the device.
 We used an XSens motion capture suit to measure kinematic data such as trunk angle and elbow flexion angles, as well as trunk distance from the walker using the posture monitor.
 The goal was to determine if the presence of visual feedback from the device improved these three metrics.

-Here is a figure of a participant's XSens avatar without (left) and with (right) visual feedback enabled:
+Here is a figure of a participant's XSens avatar without visual feedback (left) and with visual feedback (right):

 {% include aligner.html images="portfolio/walker/results-xsens.jpg" column=1%}